Plant Care

 Palms

 - Watering: Let palms dry out in between watering, avoid over watering as this is the number one killer of palms.
-Water palms when soil is dry halfway down or when moisture meter reads 1or less.
+Water palms when soil is dry halfway down or when moisture meter reads 1 or less.

 - Soil: Standard potting mix with good drainage.